This article explains the Qualification Scope options that you can configure for your in-app engagements.

 - The recurring Interval schedule is applicable only if you set the number of Occurrences in the End after field to be more than one.

 Business Use Cases:

-- Consider that you wish to receive responses for an NPS® Survey every 6 months.
-You can use this feature to show the Survey three times with at least 7 days of gap between each of the three displays.
-You can set the recurring interval(s) to be six months.
+Consider that you wish to receive responses for an NPS® Survey every 3 months.
+You can use this feature to show the Survey three times with at least one day gap between each of the three displays.
+You can set the recurring interval(s) to be four months.
 You can set the On completion field to wait for next recurrence.
-This ensures that your Survey is displayed in a cycle of six months.
-During a cycle, the survey is displayed with a gap of 7 days until the users respond to the survey, or the maximum number of display attempts are completed.
+This ensures that your Survey is displayed in a cycle of three months.
+During a cycle, the survey is displayed with a gap of one day until the users respond to the survey, or the maximum number of display attempts are completed.

 How does Qualification Scope evaluate the occurrence of Guides?